Expansion of Iterated Stratonovich Stochastic Integrals of Multiplicity 2 Based on Double Fourier-Legendre Series Summarized by Pringsheim Method

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the expansion of iterated Stratonovich stochastic integrals of second multiplicity into double series of products of standard Gaussian random variables.
-The proof of the expansion is based on application of double Fourier--Legendre series, summarized by Prinsheim method.
-The results of the article can be applied to numerical integration of Ito stochastic differential equations.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the expansion of iterated Stratonovich stochastic integrals of second multiplicity into the double series of products of standard Gaussian random variables.
+The proof of expansion is based on the application of double Fourier--Legendre series and double trigonometric Fourier series summarized by Pringsheim method.
+The results of the article are generalized to the case of an arbitrary complete orthonormal system of functions in the space $L_2([t, T])$ and $\psi_1(\tau), \psi_2(\tau)\in L_2([t, T]),$ where $\psi_1(\tau), \psi_2(\tau)$ are weight functions of the iterated Stratonovich stochastic integral of second multiplicity.
+The considered expansion can be applied to the numerical integration of Ito stochastic differential equations.
+Some recent results on the expansion of iterated Stratonovich stochastic integrals of multiplicities 3 to 6 are given.

 \end{quote} }